codingwithsasquatch/serverless_ninjas_workshop/8-Durable_Functions_Lab/readme.md

     ![Orchestrator JSON output](images/actual-response-json.PNG "Orchestrator JSON output")

 Congratulations!
-You created your first Durable Function and you successfully run your first orchestration!
+You have just created your first Durable Function and you successfully run your first orchestration!